 Nagawara |

-The pink line section will span a distance of about 21 kms and connect Kalena Agaraha (formerly Gottigere) to Nagawara.
-There will be an elevated route of 7.5 kms and an underground stretch of 13.8 kms.
-There are a total number of 18 metro stations planned in this metro line.
+The pink line section will span a distance of about 21 km and connect Kalena Agaraha (formerly Gottigere) to Nagawara.
+There will be an elevated route of 7.5 km and an underground stretch of 13.8 km.
+There are a total of 18 metro stations planned in this metro line.
 The Pink line has the longest underground stretch in the Bangalore Metro, covering 13.76 km, alongside an elevated stretch of 7.5 km.
 The underground section includes the development of twin tunnels spanning 20.99 km.
-The Namma Metro Pink Line is expected to be inaugurated by December 2026.

 Namma Metro Phase 2

-Approved in January 2014 by the union cabinet, the estimated cost for the second phase of Namma Metro was Rs 26,405 crores, which is estimated to escalate to Rs 32,000 crores in due time.
-Phase 2 spans a length of 72 kms, out of which 13 kms is underground.
-This phase has 62 stations out of which 12 are underground.
-Bengaluru Metro Phase 2 includes extension of the two Phase 1 lines in both directions, as well as construction of two new lines.
+Approved in January 2014 by the Union Cabinet, the Phase 2 spans a length of 72 km, out of which 13 km is underground.
+This phase has 62 stations, out of which 12 are underground.
+Bengaluru Metro Phase 2 includes the extension of the two Phase 1 lines in both directions, as well as the construction of two new lines.

 The K.R.
 Puram to Whitefield Metro route has been developed by the BMRCL at a cost of over Rs 4,500 crores.
 It will comprise 12 stations.
-On March 25, 2023, Prime Minister Narendra Modi inaugurated the Whitefield (Kadugodi)- KR Puram Metro line.
-Metro operations on the route began on March 26, 2023.
+The Whitefield (Kadugodi)- KR Puram Metro line became operational on March 26, 2023.

 The 3.14-km section of Bangalore Metro Green Line, connecting Nagasandra to Madavara, was opened on November 7, 2024.